 Forecasted changes: Net global catch potential is not expected to change considerably under climate change (though see RCP 8.5 results below), but strong regional impacts are expected to result in pronounced equatorial “losers” and poleward “winners”.
 For example, Cheung et al. (2010) project modest changes in global catch potential of +1% and -1% from 2005-2055 under low and high emissions scenarios, respectively.
 Gaines et al. (2018) project modest changes in global MSY of +1%, -1%, and -5% from 2012-2100 under RCPs 2.6, 4.5, and 6.0, but forecast a considerable decline of -25% under RCP 8.5.
 Cheung et al. (2010) predict 30-70% increases in catch potential in poleward regions and 40% decreases in equatorial regions, with similar patterns predicted by Gaines et al. (2018).
 The redistribution of catch potential will drive a concomitant redistribution of revenues (Lam et al. 2016) and nutrition (Golden et al. 2016).

-Implications for adaptation: First, preventing overfishing and rebuilding overfished stocks will enhance resilience to climate change.
-Second, fisheries stock assessments and management procedures will need to account for shifting productivity (a.k.a., non-stationary or time-varying population dynamics).
+Implications for adaptation: First, preventing overfishing and rebuilding overfished stocks will enhance stock resilience to climate change.
+Second, fish stock assessments and management procedures will need to account for shifting productivity (a.k.a., non-stationary or time-varying population dynamics).
 This will involve one of many strategies (Pinsky and Mantua 2014) including: (1) using assessments with time-varying productivity; (2) restricting assessments to the current environmental regime; and/or (3) using climate-adaptive harvest control rules.

 4.1.3 Ability for management to mitigate the impacts of climate change

 Most forecasts of the impacts of climate change on fisheries compare the maximum biological potential for food production today with that in the future (Cheung et al. 2010; Lam et al. 2016).
-While this is useful for understanding the biological limits of the ocean under change, it fails to consider the effects of alternative human responses (Barange 2019), which could either limit or exacerbate the impacts of climate change on society.
+While this is useful, it fails to consider the effects of human responses (Barange 2019), which could either limit or exacerbate the impacts of climate change on society.
 The actions of fishers, management institutions, and markets all influence the benefits derived from fisheries (Costello et al. 2016) and could mitigate many of the negative impacts of climate change (Gaines et al. 2018).

 We present a new analysis (Free et al. in prep) that documents the benefits countries stand to gain by implementing climate-adaptive fisheries management reforms that address both changes in species productivity and distribution due to climate change.